 Grunebaum’s piece is much more effective at arguing her point because it is uplifting, reassuring, and applicable.
 Parker, on the other hand, puts fear and nervousness into the minds of his audience with his tone and ultimate failure with an LDR.
 Being in a long distance relationship myself, Grunebaum’s essay gives me hope and confidence that it will work out, while Parker’s piece makes me fear that all the work it takes might not be worth it.
 Grunebaum effectively argues that LDRs are not doomed from the beginning and that with a few easy steps, yours can work out just as hers did.

+Your writing is, overall, quite strong.
+It’s concise and clear, and your introduction is particularly strong in setting up the stakes and issue at hand.
+The biggest issue with your essay is that it doesn’t include much concrete rhetorical analysis.
+It’s mostly summary of the arguments and content.
+You do reference things like tone, but you never provide concrete evidence of how this tone is developed.
+You do talk a bit about what it does to the audience, but this is all quite vague.
+Also: in the paragraph before your conclusion, you mostly just rehash what you already said in the previous summaries of each article.
+It would have been smart to think of one particular rhetorical choice that both writers make and then compare/contrast how they each employ that device to different/similar ends.